 2. IWC Top Gun Miramar Chronograph Automatic (ref.
 IW389002): Around $9000

 Offered as a tribute to the US Navy education facility where best of the best of US fighter pilots hone their skills, the IW389002 is one of the range-topping models in IWC’s whole collection of premium-priced “aviators.”
-The gadget successfully combines glossy ceramic case with titanium crown and an in-house Caliber 89361 automatic movement that is protected from strong magnetic fields with an additional inner cage crafted from soft iron.
+The gadget successfully combines a glossy ceramic case with a titanium crown and an in-house Caliber 89361 automatic movement that is protected from strong magnetic fields with an additional inner cage crafted from soft iron.

 1. Glashutte Original Senator Observer (ref.
 100-14-07-02-30): Around $9000-$9500

-Glashutte Original is one of those brands that are associated with dressier timekeepers that successfully combine cold elegance with cool complications and mesmerizing finish done by hands of skillful artisans.
+Glashutte Original is one of those brands that are associated with dressier timekeepers that successfully combine cold elegance with cool complications and mesmerizing finish done by the hands of skillful artisans.
 Yet, their Senator collection is regularly updated with “pilots” that look distinct and, well, original.
-I am still in love with their 2011 Senator Navigator Worldview model, but it’s long been discontinued, so there is another member of the family that can be recommended to a person willing to spend close to $10,000 USD for a watch.
+I am still in love with their 2011 Senator Navigator Worldview model, but it’s long been discontinued, so there is another member of the family that can be recommended to a person willing to spend close to $10,000 for a watch.

-Although I tried this overview not to look as a “top 15” -a strange thing to do with so many price niches and different stylings-, I still think that, if you can afford one, this German beauty is the one to go with: it’s one of those watches that one wouldn’t be ashamed to pass to his heirs when time finally comes for him to go.
+Although I tried this overview not to look like a “top 15” -a strange thing to do with so many price niches and different stylings-, I still think that, if you can afford one, this German beauty is the one to go with: it’s one of those watches that one wouldn’t be ashamed to pass to his heirs when the time finally comes for him to go.